 This isn’t the first time financial regulators had floated the idea of separating Advisory and Auditing practices at the Big 4, but Carillion was a welcome catalyst for reopening these discussions and implementing some serious measures.
 New legislation aimed to limit conflict of interests by eliminating overlap between client activity in the two verticals and introduced legal consequences for stakeholders in the event of unreported audit issues.

 Then, rumours began to swirl in the industry—Deloitte were in “advanced talks” with Teneo Consulting.
 It became official a short while after that.
 The practice, which consisted of around 350 people, of whom 30 Partners, was acquired.
-Numbers remain, of course, undisclosed, but there are whispers of low hundreds of millions of pounds.
+Numbers associated with this sale remain, of course, undisclosed, but there are whispers of low hundreds of millions of pounds.

 The extensive history I mentioned is intricate—business interests, high-profile friends, instant potential, emails.
 A New York Times article titled A Constellation of Influencers takes you down the path of this ever-evolving story.